 This is basically just a cashbook.

-Single entry is a good place to start for micro and small businesses but it has certain limitations, such as the easy platform to produce important financial reports.
+Single entry is a good place to start for micro and small businesses.

 The way in which these programs are set up means you don’t really notice the double entry bookkeeping rules in action although they are very much in operation in the background.